blitzarx1/wisdom-fort/README.md

 The number of leading zeros is determined by the difficulty level, which is adjusted based on the client's request rate.

+## Quotes
+Once the PoW solution is verified, the server responds with a random wisdom quote.

 ## Choice of Proof of Work Algorithm
 The Proof of Work (PoW) algorithm chosen for Wisdom-Fort is a hash-based PoW.
 This selection was driven by several key considerations: